U.S. Energy Information Administration logo

 Computers and office equipment account for the largest share of commercial sector electricity consumption

-Five uses of electricity hold the largest shares of total annual electricity use in the commercial sector: computers and office equipment (combined), refrigeration, space cooling, lighting, and ventilation.
+Five electricity uses hold the largest shares of total annual electricity use in the commercial sector: computers and office equipment (combined), refrigeration, space cooling, lighting, and ventilation.

-Historically, electricity use for lighting usually accounted for the largest share of total annual commercial sector electricity use, but its share has declined over time mainly because of the increasing use of high efficiency lighting equipment.
+Historically, electricity use for lighting was typically the largest share of total annual commercial sector electricity use, but its share has declined over time, mainly because lighting equipment has increased its energy efficiency.
 Conversely, the amount and share of electricity use for computers and office equipment has increased over time.
-Space cooling requirements are determined by weather, climate, and building design, and by heat produced by lighting equipment, computers, office equipment, miscellaneous appliances, and building occupants.
+Space cooling requirements are determined by:

-The Commercial Buildings Energy Consumption Survey (CBECS) provides detailed data on electricity use in commercial buildings in selected years.
-The AEO provides estimates and projections for annual electricity use by the commercial sector.
+The Commercial Buildings Energy Consumption Survey (CBECS) provides detailed data on electricity use in commercial buildings.
+The AEO also provides estimates and projections of annual electricity use by the commercial sector.

 Click to enlarge